 Suggestions for action

-Pray: On my knee, opening my mouth, I acknowledge you.
+Pray: On my knees, with my mouth, I acknowledge you.
 Lead me as I consider how to make the way to you clear of obstruction for others.

 The recent laws about “same sex marriage” solved an issue of rights under the law.
 But it did not solve the layers of thinking and feeling surrounding sexual orientation.
 We all have many issues about how we feel and then behave, sexually and otherwise.